PicoScope 6000E Series with ultra-deep capture memory

 In 1991 Pico pioneered the use of fully digital triggering using the actual digitized data.
 This technique reduces trigger errors and allows our oscilloscopes to trigger on the smallest signals, even at the full bandwidth.
 Trigger levels and hysteresis can be set with high precision and resolution.

-The PicoScope 6000 Series offers an industry-leading set of advanced triggers including pulse width, runt pulse, windowed, logic and dropout.
+The PicoScope 6000E Series offers an industry-leading set of advanced trigger types including pulse width, runt pulse, windowed, logic and dropout.

 The digital trigger available during MSO operation allows you to trigger the scope when any or all of the 16 digital inputs match a user-defined pattern.
 You can specify a condition for each channel individually, or set up a pattern for all channels at once using a hexadecimal or binary value.